About Renting out your Holiday Home in Mallorca

 Tourism inspectors will assume because you are renting out your property for short terms, because it is in summer, and because Mallorca receives millions of tourists a year, that what you are doing is a touristic rental.
 Well, you may be renting it out to tourists, but this is just an unfortunate coincidence of words.
 To dissipate the assumption, you must pay attention to two things, first, to have a contract between you and your tenant that shows, by including some criteria and leaving others out, that you are subjecting your leasehold to the Tenancy Act and which describes what you are doing fulfilling the terms and conditions of the Tenancy Act.

 Second, you must pay attention to how you advertise the property.
 A property advertised as a holiday home where some services are offered may tilt the touristic inspector into regarding your rental as a touristic one and, if you don’t have a license (if a house because you didn’t want to apply for it, and if a flat, because you simply cannot get it), then you will be severely fined.
 Adverts and contracts must be in harmony with one another and must stay clear of sounding as a touristic rental.

-For more information on property rentals and lease agreement the best option is to contact Will Besga at ETL Mallorca directly.
+For more information on property rentals and lease agreement, the best option is to contact Will Besga at Mallorca Law directly.

-*The services provided with a rental property that classify it as either a Touristic or Non-touristic rental are the source of much discussion and the topic for a future article.
+*The services provided with a rental property that classify it as either a Touristic or Non-touristic rental are the source of much discussion and the topic of a future article.